 Welcome to CPR&SS

-The Carillon Park Rail & Steam Society, 1000 Carillon Blvd, Dayton, Ohio, 45409, builds, operates, and promotes a 71/2 inch gauge (1/8 full scale) railroad in the Carillon Historical Park and promotes 71/2 inch gauge activities at model train shows.
-Carillon Park is located in Dayton, Ohio, and is one of six locations making up the Dayton History experience.
+The Carillon Park Rail & Steam Society (CPR&SS) is a completely volunteer non-profit organization for the purpose of building, operating, and promoting a 71/2 inch gauge (1/8 full scale) railroad in the Carillon Historical Park, and promotes 71/2 inch gauge activities at model train shows.
+However, CPR&SS is a completely separate organization from Carillon Park, and we get no funding from Carillon Park, therefore, we raise our own funding for maintaining and replacing our equipment and track.
+Carillon Park, located at 1000 Carillon Blvd, Dayton, Ohio, 45409, is one of six locations making up the Dayton History experience.
 Dayton History is a privately supported, non-profit organization and is open to the public for a nominal entrance fee.
-The CPR&SS finances and builds railroad structures and trackage, which become the property of the Carillon Park upon installation.
+The CPR&SS, not Carillon Park, finances and builds railroad structures and trackage, which become the property of the Carillon Park upon installation.

 The Carillon Park Rail & Steam Society (CPR&SS) is a club of volunteers that operates and maintains the mini-railroad at Carillon Park.
 This is the one-eighth-scale train having rails spaced 8 inches on center.
 We are not associated with the new full-size narrow-gauge train that perimeters much of the Park.